Lumbar spine surgery is a broad term used for any type of surgery in the lumbar spine or the lower back.

 - Lumbar fusion

-These two comprise the most common type of lumbar surgeries which are most commonly performed on lumbar spine.
+These two comprise the most common type of lumbar surgeries which are most commonly performed on the lumbar spine.

 Conditions Where Lumbar Spine Surgery May Be Required